espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 1. `idf.customExtraPaths` is pre-appended to your system environment variable PATH within Visual Studio Code **(not modifying your system environment)** before executing any of our extension commands such as `openocd` or `cmake` (i.e. build your current project) else extension commands will try to use what is already in your system PATH.
    > **NOTE:** In **ESP-IDF: Configure ESP-IDF Extension** you can download ESP-IDF Tools or skip IDF Tools download and manually enter all required ESP-IDF Tools as explain in [SETUP](./SETUP.md) which will be saved in `idf.customExtraPaths`.
-2. `idf.customExtraVars` stores any custom environment variable such as OPENOCD_SCRIPTS, which is the openOCD scripts directory used in openocd server startup.
+2. `idf.customExtraVars` stores any custom environment variable such as OPENOCD_SCRIPTS, which is the OpenOCD scripts directory used in OpenOCD server startup.
 These variables are loaded to this extension commands process environment variables, choosing the extension variable if available, else extension commands will try to use what is already in your system PATH. **This doesn't modify your system environment outside Visual Studio Code.**
 3. `idf.espIdfPath` (or `idf.espIdfPathWin` in Windows) is used to store ESP-IDF directory path within our extension.
 We override Visual Studio Code process IDF_PATH if this value is available. **This doesn't modify your system environment outside Visual Studio Code.**
 4. `idf.pythonBinPath` (or `idf.espIdfPathWin` in Windows) is used to executed python scripts within the extension.
 In **ESP-IDF: Configure ESP-IDF Extension** we first select a system-wide python executable from which to create a python virtual environment and we save the executable from this virtual environment in `idf.pythonBinPath`.
 All required python packages by ESP-IDF are installed in this virtual environment, if using **ESP-IDF: Configure ESP-IDF Extension**
 5. `idf.gitPath` (or `idf.gitPathWin` in Windows) is used in the extension to clone ESP-IDF master version or the additional supported frameworks such as ESP-ADF, ESP-MDF and Arduino-ESP32.